FreeformRobotics/Divide-and-Co-training/README.md

 Most of the code here is licensed Apache 2.0.
 However, this repo contains much third party code.
-It is your responsibility to ensure you comply with license here and conditions of any dependent licenses
+It is your responsibility to ensure you comply with license here and conditions of any dependent licenses.

 As for the core code of splitnet (i.e., code about dividing the model and co-training) and the pretrained models, they are under the CC-BY-NC 4.0 license.